Population: 9, 056, 044

 K-12 Blended Learning Activity

-Additionally, there are two other programs that provide blended learning in Quebec.
+There are two programs that provide blended learning in Quebec.
 In addition to their distance offerings, LEARN provides its services and resources – such as tutoring, tailored pedagogical content, training, community learning centres’ support, academic peer review articles, curated resources, and enrichment activities – to stakeholders across the province in a blended format.
-During the 2022-23 school year an estimated 50,000 or more students accessed LEARN’s tutorial content.
+During the 2023-24 school year just over 40,000 or more students accessed LEARN’s tutorial content.
 Finally, is it believed that the Écoles en réseau (i.e., Networked Schools) remains active, although there has been no contact with the research team in several years.

 References